hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 "ELF" or Extremely low frequency, is 3 to 30 Hz: https://en.wikipedia.org/wiki/Extremely_low_frequency

 and under 3Hz is : "Tremendously low frequency" https://en.wikipedia.org/wiki/Radio_spectrum#ITU <3 Hz & 100,000 km"(For reference, the circumference of the earth is 40,000 km)

+6:53 PM

+Now, for some quick analysis.
+Do I think it would be practical for a microcontroller to broadcast an extremely long wave for over an hour, even if it is using microwatts of power?
+No, because I have solar power in mind.
+Thus there are so many daylight hours. :) One of the thing I mention in my tri-design approach: https://github.com/EI2030/Low-power-E-Paper-OS/blob/master/wiki/tri-design-approach.md is that the power consumption should not exceed the energy harvesting ability.
+HOWEVER, one of the interesting utilization aspects of very low, ultra low power base station antennas is that is COULD use less power than the solar panel is able to generate.
+As a proof of concept, I may only want to transmit 15 characters, or 120 bits.
+I may not be able to transmit 120 bits per second, but the tri-design approach encourages say...120 bits per hour, if the bill of materials allows for some truly efficient (and borderline comical) telegams- such as the  1 character transmission of "?" and "!" https://www.countrylife.co.uk/country-life/wars-weddings-boiled-eggs-10-memorable-telegrams-ever-sent-174331

+"The shortest telegram in history
+This has been attributed to both Victor Hugo and Oscar Wilde.
+In both cases, the writers are said to have telegrammed their respective publishers to ask about sales of their latest published works.

+In both cases, the telegram simply asked ‘?’.
+The publisher is said to have replied with an equally frugal ‘!’.'

+So, just as a proof of concept- I am truly exercising maximum skunkworks here, say a very low, or ultra low frequency could be determined to most efficiently transmit a few characters- under 20 in the most power efficient method- this would factor in the short lived solar irradiance, and the ability for a lithium ion capacitor to store a charge, so that the entire transmission can occur in less than 2.7 hrs, which is said to be the "battery" life of the li-ion capacitor.
+For example, at night, if one wanted to send an emergency SOS signal, there would be no power to send it, unless the microcontroller/li-ion capacitor charged fully before sunset and it has enough power to send one (or a series of a few) transmissions under 2.7 hrs.
+Thus, this would be the upper limit, and in practice, a much shorter transmission should be targeted, so that multiple attempts can be used without having to wait til dawn.